Greece must reach deal with lenders by early June, finance minister says

 “This deal must be concluded by the first week of June,” Varoufakis said at an Athens business event.

-Athens is running out of cash but a deal for aid has been held over disagreement on pension, labor reform and fiscal targets.
+Athens is running out of cash but a deal for aid has been held over disagreement on pension, labour reform and fiscal targets.

 Varoufakis also added that a bank transaction levy was “on the negotiating table” with EU/IMF lenders and said Athens had alternative proposals to a value-added tax hike the country had been preparing.